scottwallacesh/alertify/README.md

-This application will send Alertmanager alerts through to [Gotify](https://gotify.net).
+This application bridges Alertmanager alerts to [Gotify](https://gotify.net).

 # Notes
+* Listens on port 8080 by default.
 * Forwards `resolved` alerts, if sent.
 * Defaults, if not sent:
   | Field       | Default value |